How To Install Car Tracker Equipment

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-First, you’ll need to access the ignition and power wires under your dashboard.
-Next, you’ll have to hardwire your device, ensuring that it’s properly connected to the vehicle’s electrical system.
-Finally, you’ll reassemble your dashboard, making sure that everything is back in place and working correctly.
+First, you’ll access the ignition and power wires under your dashboard.
+Next, you’ll have to hardwire your device to the vehicle’s electrical system.
+Finally, you’ll reassemble your dashboard.
 Et voilà!
 You can now enjoy the many benefits of vehicle tracking.

-However, there’s much more to understand before you get started.
+However, if you don’t have a hardwired tracker – and instead opted for a wireless or plug-and-play device – then this process will be different.
+Plus, there’s much more to understand before you get started.
 Don’t worry, though!
 From the equipment you’ll need to the correct technique for safe hardwiring, we’ll take you through everything you need to know about DIY vehicle tracker installation in this guide.

 If price is your biggest consideration when it comes to selecting a vehicle tracking supplier, check out these featured deals below:

-A quick glance at the best GPS trackers for cars reveals that there are two main types of vehicle tracking devices: portable and hardwired.
+Before you install a car tracker, you need to understand the hardware you are working with.
+A glance at the best GPS trackers for cars reveals three main types of vehicle tracking devices: hardwired, plug-and-play, and completely wireless options.

-portable GPS tracker takes no special skills to install; you can position it anywhere in the vehicle and move it at your leisure.
-Placing one near the base of the windscreen allows clear access for the incoming GPS signal as well as the outgoing Wi-Fi signal it uses to triangulate your car’s location.
+wireless GPS tracker takes no special skills to install; you can position it anywhere in the vehicle and move it at your leisure.
+Placing one near the base of the windscreen allows clear access to the incoming GPS signal as well as the outgoing Wi-Fi signal it uses to triangulate your car’s location.
+Or if it is a magnetic GPS tracker, as many wireless trackers are, you’ll need to place it on a magnetic surface such as the front bumper.

-The following method explains the easiest way to install hardwired vehicle tracking devices.
+It’s actually the most reliable option of the three, and one we thoroughly recommend, though it is also a little more complicated.
+The following method explains the easiest way to install hardwired vehicle tracking devices:

 • 1 x Phillips head screwdriver